greenrobotllc/adserver/README.md

 ## Steps to install:
 0. You must use PHP 7.1 or greater.
-1. Git clone the adserver code from Github
+1. Git clone the adserver code from Github: [https://github.com/greenrobotllc/adserver]
 2. Edit database/seeds/UserTableSeeder.php with your preferred email and password.
 3. Install PHP Composer
 4. php composer.phar install